-“Assessed" means measured against a set of national standards of competency.
+You have agreed to undertake a vocational qualification which means that you will be assessed in the workplace, during work time.
+"Assessed" means measured against a set of national standards of competency.
 Your employer has ensured that you have been registered to undertake the appropriate award at the appropriate level for the job you do and the level of responsibility you have.

 This means that you will not be expected to know or demonstrate anything that is not a part of your job.

-The induction is facilitated by an assessor from ARC and will last approximately 2 to 2½ hours.
+You will be notified of an induction date and venue.
+This will have been arranged by ARC Scotland and your employer to fit in with your work commitments.The induction is facilitated by an assessor from ARC and will last around 2 to 3 hours (depending on whether it is a one-to-one or group induction).
 At this induction session, the assessor will explain the assessment process, including who’s who, what we mean by “gathering evidence”, how long the course is expected to last, study time, how you will be observed and will allow plenty of time for you to ask questions.

 It would be a good idea if you jot down any questions, concerns or worries you have before you attend the induction, so that you remember to ask the assessor and don’t leave the session with the same worries!

 Level 2 - Workers who work alongside others, usually in teams, where the worker has little or no autonomous authority.
 This worker does not have responsibility for the work of others.

 Level 3 - this is suitable for those who will register as support workers in housing support services or residential services or care at home services.
 Often has responsibility for working alone, but does not have responsibility for the work of others.

 Level 4 - This is for managers or senior team leaders in social care settings who have a substantial degree of personal responsibility and autonomy.
 Responsibility for others and allocation of resources is usually required.